ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/debugging_during_testing/index.md

 Remove the `print` statement and instead, click in the gutter beside the first line in that test function.

-Let's now run that *one* test, but under the debugger, which will then run `pytest`. click the green triangle in the gutter to the left of `test_primary_guardian` and choose `Debug 'pytest for test_play...'.
+Let's now run that *one* test, but under the debugger, which will then run `pytest`.
+Click the green triangle in the gutter to the left of `test_primary_guardian` and choose `Debug 'pytest for test_play...'.
 This brings up a new tool window in the bottom, running the debugger:

 TODO screenshot